 Overview of GatsbyJS vs. NextJS

 You can technically build the front end of your headless WordPress site however you’d like, but two highly popular frameworks can speed up the development process and offer features to make your site even better.
 These two options are GatsbyJS and NextJS.
+Keep reading to learn more about these two frameworks, and understand the differences between GatsbyJS vs. NextJS.

 GatsbyJS is a static site generator framework built in React.
 Its most significant selling points are that it is insanely fast, it is easy to get started with, and it provides the developer with plenty of tooling to build out complex features.